 Otherwise, it is possible to take a walk in the medina for some shopping or to visit the museum of Zarzis in the old church of Our Lady of the Guard with its archaeological and anthropological collections.
 The Great Mosque or the archaeological site of Gightis also deserve a tour to understand the details of the history of the city.

-Otherwise to change the scenery, Zarzis is a gateway to a fabulous Tunisian desert.
+If not for a change of scenery, Zarzis is a gateway to a fabulous Tunisian desert.
 In particular, on the way, one admires the dunes of sand and the palm trees of Grand Erg.
 The view is mostly dominated by an arid landscape, austere but original.
 The troglodyte houses of Matmata always impress.
 The Berber village of Tamezret exposes an incredible labyrinth.
-The Ksour, these castles in the middle of the desert seem to be frozen in time.
+The Ksour, these castles in the desert seem to be frozen in time.
 But to complete the visit, the huge oasis of Gabes offers a refreshing setting.